ChrisTregaskis/nodeBankingApp/README.md

 	        - `{ "success": false, "message": "Document id and either deposit or withdrawal values are required" }`
 	    - trying to send deposit and withdrawal at the same time
 	        - `{ "success": false, "message": "Can not send a deposit and withdrawal at the same time.
 Must be separate requests" }`
-	    - if data base failed to update
+	    - if database failed to update
 	        - `{ "success": false, "message": "modifiedCount 0.
 Failed to update." }`